mmnaseri/spring-data-mock/src/views/home.md

 ### Future

-The future of this project depends highly on the availability of contributors.
+The future of this project depends highly on the availability of contributors and users that drive its features.

 At the moment I am maintaining this myself since this is something I actively use (that is actually how this framework was born to begin with).